GiannisArk/USENIX24_DataSafety/README.md

 ### Files

-* **apps_with_descrepancies.ods**
+* **dataset/**

-  This is a spreadsheet with datasets of apps with discrepancies across 3 time periods (March '23, June '23, September '23) including functions, piis, and the corresponding
+  Contains six csv datasets of apps with discrepancies across 3 time periods (March '23, June '23, September '23) in both DataCollected section and DataShared section, including functions, piis, and the corresponding
-  Data Safety labels that they collect/share but not disclose in the Data Safety section
+  Data Safety labels that the apps collect/share but do not disclose in the Data Safety section.

-* **DataSafety_labelling.ods**
+* **DataSafety_labelling.csv**

   This is a spreadsheet with the mappings of each function call to the corresponding Data Safety label